calaldees/TeachProgramming/teachprogramming/static/projects/net/disco.md

 +
  </script>
 ```
-Press any key on the keyboard
+Press any key on your keyboard, your screen should change color.

 ## Listen to Network
 ```diff